 - 1 blanket in a 6 month period

 - Businesswear/suits available in addition to regular allowances for interviews, court, etc.

 Occasionally furniture, toiletries, hygiene products and household linens are available as well.
-Clients can return once every two months for more clothing assistance, or if homeless, once every month.
+Guests can return once every two months for more clothing assistance, or if homeless, once every month.

-Life Skills Academy is a collaboration that includes The Hope Center, the ACADC Institute, local agencies, and churches to provide free basic life skills education in order to effect a positive change in peoples’ lives, helping them to contribute to the community, creating a better environment for individuals, businesses and law enforcement personnel, and even saving tax-payer dollars.
+Life Academy is a collaboration that includes The Hope Center, the ACADC Institute, local agencies, and churches to provide free basic life education in order to effect a positive change in peoples’ lives.
+This helps them to contribute to the community, creates a better environment for individuals, businesses, and law enforcement personnel.
+It even saves tax-payer dollars.